 When I first set out to make this DIY Blanket Ladder I knew I was going to mimic the one I’d seen before in the Pottery Barn catalog and knew I could make it for much less, but it wasn’t until just (literally) a second ago that I looked online to find out the price so that I could knock your socks off with how much money you could save by doing this yourself.

-What ended up happening is I knocked my own socks off cause they charge $179 for their blanket ladder and I made mine for under $5!
+What ended up happening is I knocked my own socks off cause they charged $249 for their blanket ladder and I made mine for less than $10!

-I’ll pause while you rub your eyes and reread…one. hundred. and. seventy. nine. dollars.
+I’ll pause while you rub your eyes and reread…two. hundred. and. forty. nine. dollars.
 For some wood that leans against the wall!
 Whaaaat?
 Ludicrous!

 This project took less than 30 minutes plus some drying time.
 So simple.
 And look at the result!